Skip to content

 Spectra

-Spectra, your first animation job after graduation was an internship at Pixar, which is quite an achievement.
-Looking back, how did you get the internship at Pixar?
+Spectra, looking back, how did you get the internship at Pixar?

 I collected the work of previous intern applications, then I assessed why some got in while others didn’t, what made the successful ones stand out, and how they met the Pixar criteria.